huggingface/swift-coreml-diffusers/README.md

 The appication provides built-in access to a series of models including coreml-stable-diffusion-1-4, coreml-stable-diffusion-1-4-palettized, coreml-stable-diffusion-v1-5, coreml-stable-diffusion-v1-5-palettized, coreml-stable-diffusion-2-base, coreml-stable-diffusion-2-base-palettized, coreml-stable-diffusion-2-1-base, coreml-stable-diffusion-2-1-base-palettized and coreml-small-stable-diffusion-v0.

-When selecting a built-in model / compute units combination which has not been downloaded yey will prompt for you to download that model.
+When selecting a built-in model / compute units combination which has not been downloaded you will be prompted to download that additional model.

-Advanced users can choose to "Reveal in Finder…" the models folder and move uncompressed CoreML compatible models there.
+Advanced users can choose to "Reveal in Finder…" and see the models folder.
+Move your uncompressed CoreML compatible models into this folder to use third party models.

 For faster inference, we use a very fast scheduler: [DPM-Solver++](https://github.com/LuChengTHU/dpm-solver), that we ported to Swift from our [diffusers DPMSolverMultistepScheduler implementation](https://github.com/huggingface/diffusers/blob/main/src/diffusers/schedulers/scheduling_dpmsolver_multistep.py).